Best Diet to Prevent Bloating Your Ultimate Guide to Gut Bliss

 • Massage your abdomen – Helps move gas and stool through the intestines.
 Use clockwise strokes.

-• Try yoga positions – Poses like child’s pose gently massage the abdomen.
+• Try yoga positions – Poses like the child’s pose gently massage the abdomen.

-• Avoid tight clothing – Constricting waistbands put pressure on the abdomen.
+• Avoid tight clothing – Constricting waistbands puts pressure on the abdomen.

 • Quit smoking – Smoking causes bloating and digestive issues.